-It is the season of Film Festivals: the Raindance Film Festival begins 21st September in London, the Netherlands Film Festival starts 22nd September, and the Cambridge Film Festival begins 20th October.
+It is the season of film festivals: the Raindance Film Festival begins 21st September in London, the Netherlands Film Festival starts 22nd September, and the Cambridge Film Festival begins 20th October.
 These events celebrate local and international film makers by showing both feature films and shorts.
-Many of the international films shown at festivals must be dubbed with voice over or subtitled.
-Each method of translation has its benefits, as well as potential drawbacks.

 Subtitles are cheaper to produce, while dubbing takes a great deal more time and effort.
 Low-quality dubbing, either due to using unskilled voice actors or due to bad timing, can ruin a film.
 On the other hand, subtitles draw the viewer’s attention away from the on-screen action of the film, since they must focus on reading the subtitles.
 How does one choose which method to use when translating a foreign film?